-Also, they don't have to constantly think about emails that they have to respond to but rather deal with it at an allotted time every day.
+Also, they don't have to constantly think about emails that they have to respond to but rather deal with them at an allotted time every day.

 According to the method, you would spend a few minutes daily deleting unnecessary emails, categorizing and replying to the urgent emails in your inbox.

-This cuts down the time you would have spent distracted by unwanted and unimportant emails.
+This reduces the time you would have spent distracted by unwanted and unimportant emails.